 For many colleagues, the bus or train is the preferred way to commute.
-Brussels Airport is easily accessible, and your commute gives you a chance to relax.
-Find out everything you need to know about your route to work here.
+It's convenient and gives you time to relax before or after work.
+Find out how to make the most of your journey.

 Brussels Airport is easily accessible by train from all parts of the country.
 Trains to the airport depart every 10 minutes, with direct connections from major cities like Antwerp, Ghent, Bruges, and Leuven.
 The train station is located directly beneath the terminal.
 You can plan your trip via SNCB and view the station map for more details.